next-book/next-book.info/content-en/concept/_index.md

 ## What makes next-book a good tool?

-* It’s easy to pick up — use the basic template to start immediately.
+* It’s easy to pick up — use [the basic template][boilerplate] to start immediately.
 * It provides a lot of control over every level of experience.
 Customize content and UI according to your needs if you want to.
 * It provides many features designed as an evolution of both paper and electronic reading.
 * Its design becomes more and more robust ever since the first prototypes back in 2017.